Party-Jumpin/ArceaSwitchPack/README.md

 # ArceaSwitchPack
-Scripts to unpack and unpack the files on arcea for Nintendo Switch
+Scripts to unpack and repack the files on arcea for Nintendo Switch